 Next step: Tips to improve both at the same time

-Want to improve both your SEO and CRO efforts at the same time?
-Here are some tips to increase your SEO traffic, and simultaneously engage and convert more of these visitors when they arrive on your website.
+Want to improve your SEO and CRO efforts at the same time?
+Here are tips to increase your SEO traffic, and simultaneously engage and convert more of these visitors when they arrive on your website.

 - Improve your page load times.
 This now has a big effect for both SEO and CRO.
 To get started with this, make sure you reduce the amount of slow loading content on your pages, reduce your photo and video file sizes, improve the efficiency of your website code (Google PageSpeed helps great for this), and also use a tag manager tool like Google Tag Manager to combine tags from website tools.